 The mosque is unusual in that it features no minarets or courtyard.
 “This was probably because the mosque was never intended for public use, but rather served as the worship place for the women of the shah’s harem,” Khatam said.

 As such, the prayer hall is reached through a long, twisting, underground hallway, and the decoration on the mosque is extraordinarily exquisite.

-“The dome makes extensive use of delicate tiles that change colour throughout the day, from cream to pink,” said Khatam.
-“Inside the sanctuary you can marvel at the complexity of the mosaics that adorn the walls and the extraordinarily beautiful ceiling, with its shrinking, yellow motifs.
+“The dome makes extensive use of delicate tiles that change color throughout the day, from cream to pink,” said Khatam.
+“Inside the sanctuary, you can marvel at the complexity of the mosaics that adorn the walls and the extraordinarily beautiful ceiling, with its shrinking, yellow motifs.
 The shafts of sunlight that filter in through the few high, latticed windows produce a constantly changing interplay of light and shadow.”